steadicat/grindelwald/README.md

 ### ReactiveFunction.subscribe(listener: Function)

-Subscribes `listener` to a reactive function.
-Listener will be called with the return value of the function any time the value changes.
+Subscribes `listener` to a reactive function. `listener` will be called with the return value of the function any time the value changes.

 ### ReactiveFunction.unsubscribe(listener: Function)

 Unsubscribes a function previously subscribed.
-Make sure you pass in the same function instance as you did to subscribe.
+Make sure you pass in the same function instance as you did to `subscribe`.

 ### autosubscribe(onUpdate: Function, f: Function)